 This post may contain affiliate links for books we recommend.
 Read the full disclosure here.

-Where Did I Get this Book: I received an eARC from NetGalley.
+Where Did I Get This Book: I received an eARC from the author.

-Review: Thank you to NetGalley for providing me with an eARC of this collection!
+Review: Thank you to Michael Harris Cohen for reaching out an sending me an eARC of this novel!

 Halloween season may be over (ugh, it always goes way too fast), but you know me and you know how much I love scary stories.
 So we aren’t staying away from horror for too long, as today I am taking on “Effects Vary” by Michael Harris Cohen.
 When this ended up in our inbox, I thought that it was probably about time that I pick up a horror short stories anthology.
 It has been awhile, after all.
 And the info I found about it piqued my interest, even though I tend to be a little gun shy about short story collections in general.
 But the good news is that “Effects Vary” was another positive experience with this format!

 The stories in this collection run a real gamut!
 From different sub genres to different perspective construction to different lengths, the twenty two stories fit together well but all stand on their own in different ways.
 As always when it comes to short stories, I’ll talk about my favorite three, and then about the collection as a whole.

 “Pain Is Your Teacher” : This is one of the shorter stories in the bunch, which is about the length of a drabble (for people who aren’t familiar with fan fiction, that’s a few hundred words at most).
 A woman writes a farewell letter to her husband as they are settling up their divorce, and as the letter winds down she reveals a last laugh she got upon him after years of abuse.
 Again, this is a short story, one of the shortest in the collection, but it gets right to the point and goes for the throat almost immediately.
 I felt like I learned everything I needed to know about Alexander and his nameless soon to be ex wife, and I thought that it was vicious and satisfying in all the right ways.